smart-data-models/dataModel.Agrifood/Pen/doc/spec_JA.md

         model: https://schema.org/Number
         type: Property
     type:
-      description: 'NGSI Entity type. it has to be Pen'
+      description: NGSI Entity type. it has to be Pen
       enum:
         - Pen
       type: string
       x-ngsi:
         type: Property
     waterConsumption:
-      description: 'The total amount of water that came out from the tap or taps in the pen.
-It is measured through flowmeters and specific structure to let only one animal at a time drink.'
+      description: The total amount of water that came out from the tap or taps in the pen.
+It is measured through flowmeters and specific structure to let only one animal at a time drink
       minimum: 0
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     weightStDev:
-      description: 'The standard deviation associated to the average weight of the animals contained in the Pen.'
+      description: The standard deviation associated to the average weight of the animals contained in the Pen
       type: number
       x-ngsi:
         model: https://schema.org/Number